emsansone/USMO/README.md

 ### Licensing

-The code is provided "as-is" under the terms of General Public License v2.
+The code is provided "as-is" under the terms of General Public License.
-See ```LICENSE.txt``` for full details.
+See ```LICENSE``` for full details.